HaswinVidanage/react-todo/README.md

-# Boilerplate React App -v2
+# React Todo App

-This is a more complete boilerplate for react apps with scss support and karma testing.
+The app contains a complete Todo App made using ReactJs

 ## Getting Started